 - No protective case or box

 Next on the list of Best whetstone for Japanese knives, we have got a sharpener from the DMT store.
-This is also listed as Amazon Choice for sharpening stones, resting at 90th position.

 This is a whetstone set, but it’s better to call them bench stones because it comes in three different & multiple whetstones, with different sizes, colors & grits along with a beautiful wooden box.